XinweiChai/LCG-in-ASP/README.md

 # revision using asynchronous LFIT

-Usage of AS_LF1T.exe:
+Usage of AS_LF1T:
 	./AS_LFIT -i <input filename> > <output filename>

-networkGenerator/formatter.py uses as a time-series data generator
+networkGenerator/formatter.py is a time-series data generator

+reach.lp/reach_global.lp is a global model checker for 3 components: clingo reach.lp trans